swordess/vitool/README.md

 # then connect
 vitool:> db connect
-Connection has been established.
+Connection[name='default'] has been established.
+Connection switched from (none) to 'default' .
 ```

 Once your work has been done, close the connection with:

 ```
 vitool:> db close
-Connection has been closed.
+Connection[name='default'] has been closed.
+Connection switched from 'default' to (none) .
 ```

 > Since `1.1.1`, you can leave the connection closing behind when `quit` (`exit`).
 It will be automatically called right before the program exit.
 But for connection property changes, a `db close` is still needed.